Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

-The first term can be written in the following form: Taking into account, that the functions $\psi _{\alpha \beta } $ and the components of unit normals ${\bf n}_{\alpha } $ are bounded, and using inequality (\ref {eq_PII_33}) and Schwarz inequality, we obtain
+The first term can be written in the following way: Taking into account that the functions $\psi _{\alpha \beta } $ and the components of unit normals ${\bf n}_{\alpha } $ are bounded, and using inequality (\ref {eq_PII_33}) and the Schwarz inequality, we obtain

 In view of inequality (\ref {eq_PII_35}), we find further